 This is an important concept that is neglected by most people with health or weight issues.
 It is not only important ‘how much’ and ‘what’ to eat, but also what to eat ‘when’.
 Our grandparents followed the nutrient timing principle without ever being conscious of it.
 And we are aware of some basics too.
-For instance, we all know that breakfast is the first and most important meal of the day, but in today’s fast-paced world, we often just eat anything we can lay our hands on in the morning or, worse, we skip breakfast altogether.
-Then there is ‘brunch’—used as a style statement, it is actually detrimental to your health.
+For instance, we know that breakfast is the first and most important meal of the day, but in today’s fast-paced world, we often eat anything we can lay our hands on in the morning or, worse, we skip breakfast.
+Then there is ‘brunch’—used as a style statement, but is actually one of the worst eating habits.

 The best time to have your lunch is between 12:30pm and 2:30pm, but you can have it later if you adjust your day accordingly.

 If you work out, you need a protein and carbohydrate-rich meal at least 30 to 45 minutes before your session.
 After your workout, there is period of 45 minutes called the anabolic window in which the body is most receptive to nutrient absorption.
 A liquid protein and carbohydrate meal, for e.g. whey protein in water is the best thing to have in that window.
 When it comes to dinner, keep it light and try to have a gap of at least three hours between dinner and bedtime.

 We discussed the optimal times for nutrient intake.
 Now let us look at what foods we should be eating at those times.
 Once you get up in the morning, the first thing you need is not tea or fruits, as some dieticians believe, but water.
 And, not water with lemon or honey added, but plain water.
 Once you’re done washing up in the morning, have green/white/black tea or black coffee with lemon or a vitamin C tablet.
 The antioxidants from both will be fully absorbed on an empty stomach.